 - Many businesses face staff shortages the day after Super Bowl Sunday because people call in sick.

-- About 16.5 million Americans skipped work the day after the Super Bowl 55 in 2021, only 10.5 million of whom requested the day off in advance.
+- About 16.1 million Americans are expected to skip work the day after the Super Bowl, while 8 million are expected to request the day off in advance.

 - Some people argue that the Monday after the Super Bowl should be a national holiday to avoid employee absenteeism.

 - This article is for business owners and managers who anticipate their workers calling in sick after the Super Bowl.

 Many workers believe that the day after Super Bowl Sunday should be a national holiday and a day off from work.
 In the past, an estimated 16.1 million Americans missed work the day after the Super Bowl, with 8 million scheduling the day off in advance.
 If future Super Bowls are similar, millions of employees will be unexpectedly absent from work the next day, creating serious problems for managers.

 Workers and managers truant after the Super Bowl